X-Ray, Bone Density, Mammography, Ultrasound

 In digital mammography, the breast image is captured on specially designed digital detectors.
 The digital detector converts x-rays into an electric signal, which is then sent to a computer.
 The radiologist can review the digital mammogram on a high-resolution computer monitor.

 Tomosynthesis 3D Mammographpy

 Tomosynthesis is a special kind of mammogram that produces a 3-dimensional image of the breast by using several low dose x-rays obtained at different angles.
 For Tomosynthesis the breast is positioned and compressed in the same way as for a mammogram but the x-ray tube moves in a circular arc around the breast.
 It takes less than 4 second for the scan time (highest technology at our Hammond site).
 The information from the x-rays is sent to a computer, which produces a focused 3-D image of the breast.
 The x-ray dose for a Tomosynthesis image is similar to that of a regular mammogram.

 NorthShore ultrasound technicians can provide ultrasound-based diagnostic medical imaging technique used to visualize muscles, tendons, and many internal organs to capture their size and structure real time images.
 They can also provide Ultrasound during routine and emergency prenatal care.

 NorthShore also offers 3D/4D ultrasound at our Lake Station Medical location which will provide amazing 3D images and 4D video of your growing baby.
 The ideal time to get the best images on 3D/4D ultrasound is between 26-30 weeks of pregnancy.
 These 3D/4D pictures do not require a physician’s order because they are not used for any medical diagnostic purpose.
 They are for family enjoyment only.
-For the cost of $120, a patient receives a CD of images and DVD of ultrasound video as well as allow one additional family member other than the parents to attend.
+For the cost of $120, a patient receives a CD of images and DVD of ultrasound video as well as allow up to 6 additional family members to attend.